-- A self-assessment tool (that was the initial idea)
+- Self-assessment tool (that was the initial idea)

-- An audit tool for third-party assessment of your SOC
+- Audit tool for third-party assessment of your SOC

-- A benchmarking tool to compare different SOCs within an organisation.
+- Benchmarking tool to compare different SOCs within an organisation.
 You could even create a minimal standard to measure against.

 - A means to show return on investment (RoI).
 You do an initial measurement, create an improvement program, take the necessary steps.
 Then, do another assessment to show your progress is paying off.

-MaGMa also provides a way of structuring your use cases and looking at them from different angles.
-What use cases belong to a particular risk or threat?
+The MaGMa framework also provides a way of structuring your use cases and looking at them from different angles.
+For example, what use cases belong to a particular risk or threat?
 What use cases belong to a particular attack pattern?
-This kind of structuring helps determine if your ruleset provides detection in depth across the infrastructure or perhaps clusters of detections in a smaller scope.
+Structuring of this kind helps determine if your ruleset provides detection in depth across the infrastructure or perhaps clusters of detections in a smaller scope.

 The SOC-CMM has a section on use case management (part of the process domain), so MaGMa could fit right in there.